GrahamStrickland/bratko_prolog/README.md

 # bratko_prolog

-Exercises from "Prolog Programming for Artificial Intelligence" (4e) - Ivan Bratko
+Exercises and examples using SWI-Prolog from "Prolog Programming for Artificial Intelligence" (4e) - Ivan Bratko